 Conclusion

 When it comes down to it, the engineers designing the PFDs have done the leg work.
-Approved PFDs go through a wide range of user testing that considers different body shapes, sizes, and compositions, so you can trust in the buoyancy of one that is deemed correct for your age and size (infant, child, adult).
-That said, there are other considerations when selecting the correct PFD – the environment and activity.
+Approved PFDs go through a wide range of user testing that considers different body shapes, sizes, and compositions so you can trust in the buoyancy of one that is deemed correct for your age and size (infant, child, adult).
+That said, the environment and activity must also be considered when selecting the correct PFD.
+For more information on selecting a PFD with these parameters, please check out our ‘How to Choose a PFD’ resource.